Why this American couple chose Seville

 Did you get help in finding your 1st apartment?
 Did you organize that prior to coming to Spain? (bonus question: was having a lease a requirement of your NLV?
 It is for some people depending on where they’re coming from).

 As already mentioned, thanks to the pandemic, we had to go the Stevie Wonder route with our first abode, an Airbnb.
-The Houston consulate which we had to utilize apparently had the most restrictive housing requirements and that made in extremely difficult in pandemic times.
+The Houston consulate which we had to utilize apparently had the most restrictive housing requirements and that made it extremely difficult in pandemic times.
 We found our Airbnb on the idealista website and did all of the paperwork via the internet.

 Once we started looking for a permanent place, we enlisted a realtor.
 We had visited a section of Triana, but didn’t much care for it.
 A friend in the US (who hopes to soon be an ex-pat) kept extolling the virtues of Triana and suggested we keep an open mind and look into other areas in that neighborhood (closer to the river).
 The second place that the realtor showed us was adjacent to the river in Triana; as soon as we walked in the door, my wife and I both told her to get the paperwork ready.